TBD54566975/developer.tbd.website/site/blog/2024-01-11-devcareer-winners.md

 ## DevCareer 🤝 Web5 Hackathon

 It's winner announcement time!
 We're thrilled to have been a part of [DevCareer's](https://devcareer.io/) first-ever hackathon.
-DevCareer's mission is to cultivate new talent and make a difference in Africa through tech, and having that talent play around with our Web5.js sdk was an invaluable experience.
+DevCareer's mission is to cultivate new talent and make a difference in Africa through tech, and having that talent play around with our Web5.js SDK was an invaluable experience.
 The level of creativity resulted in us having **not** 3 but 5 winning projects! 🚀

 <!--truncate-->